 - The degree of mens rea indicates the degree of mental involvement in the crime and bears a direct relation to the culpability attached to any crime.

-Intention is thus a state of mind which exists along with the knowledge on one’s actions.
+The intention is thus a state of mind that exists along with the knowledge on one’s actions.
 This is the reason that intention is treated as the highest degree of mens rea.

 A prominent case regarding the same is Rawalpentu Venkalu v.
 State of Hyderabad, 1956, in which the accused had set fire to the single room in which the deceased was sleeping after locking the door of the room from outside and also prevented other villagers from going to the rescue of the helpless man being burnt alive in that room.
 It was subsequently held that the intention to kill the deceased was clear and the accused should accordingly be punished.

-Knowledge signifies awareness, knowledge of certainty of the effect.
+Knowledge signifies awareness, knowledge of the certainty of the effect.